 Japa Malas: Working with Mala Beads

-Japa malas, often simply called mala beads, is a string of beads for counting repeated prayers, mantras, divine names or affirmations.
-It’s very much like to a Catholic rosary.
+Japa malas, often simply called mala beads, are strings of beads used for counting repeated prayers, mantras, divine names or affirmations.
+They're very much like a Catholic rosary.
 The Buddhist or Hindu mala has 108 beads, plus a tasseled “guru” bead, the bead that starts and ends the repetitions.
 Some also have three “spacer” beads for conveniently dividing the recitations.

 The Significance of Mala Beads:

 The mala itself is not passive, but actively transmutes energy, and wearers should be conscious of this power.
-For one thing, if one wears the mala as jewelry, it’s apt to collect all kinds of stray energy present in the everyday world–not all of it beneficial.
-Some even prefer to keep the mala in a special bag, and handle it only when in use.
+For one thing, if you wear the mala as jewelry, it’s apt to collect all kinds of stray energy present in the everyday world – not all of it beneficial.
+Some even prefer to keep the mala in a special bag and handle it only when in use.
 Whether you choose to keep your japa malas protected or to perform regular energetic cleansing, a mala well cared for absorbs considerable pure energy from use in sacred practice.

 Cleaning & Cleansing Your Mala Beads:

 A mala shouldn’t need much physical cleansing.
-In fact, the oils of the skin that penetrate the material of the mala are said to help form a bond between the mala and its owner.
-But it may need energetic cleansing from time to time, especially if you wear it while under stress.
-Sound can purify the mala; either ring tingshas over it, or place it in a singing bowl and then softly strike the bowl.
-Another simple method is to expose the mala to either strong sun or moonlight.
-Typically malas are used in conjunction with incense for meditative/prayer/ritual purposes, which can also cleanse your mala beads.
-In addition, it’s considered strongly positive to have the mala blessed by a teacher, especially at first.
+In fact, the oils of the skin that penetrate the material of the mala are said to help the wearer to form a bond with their mala.
+However, your mala may need energetic cleansing from time to time, especially if you wear it while under stress.
+Sound can purify the mala; either ring tingshas over it, or place it in a singing bowl and then softly strike the bowl to cleanse it.
+Another simple method is to expose the mala to either strong sunlight or moonlight.
+Typically, malas are used in conjunction with incense for meditative, prayer, or ritual purposes, which can also cleanse your mala beads.
+In addition, it’s considered strongly positive to have the mala blessed by a spiritual teacher or guru, especially at first.

 How to Use Japa Malas: